OpenSpace/openspace.github.io/docs/builders/ephemeris/horizons-gui.md

 The target you searched for could not be found.
 Check that the name has been spelt correctly and you can also add a <code>*</code> at the end of the name to widen your search.
 If you still cannot find what you are looking for, it is possible that there might be an alternative name for it in the Horizons database or that it does not exist.

 ## Multiple Matching Targets
 Multiple matches were found in the Horizons database for the target you searched for.
-There should be an added drop down menu close to the **Target Body** field where you can select one of the matches.
+There should be an added dropdown menu close to the **Target Body** field where you can select one of the matches.
 If none of them is what you were looking for, you can keep the first item in the list selected and write a new name to search for.

 ## Target and Observer Are the Same
 This issue only happens when the **Observer Table** format is selected and happens when the target and the observer are the same object.
 This can be fixed by either changing the observer or the target to something else.
 If the **Vector Table** format is selected, then this is allowed even if it does not give any useful results (all the data will be zero).